Trees, tree protection and hedges

 - areas of woodland, e.g. Hainault Country Park

-Report a problem with a tree on public/council land
+Report a problem with damaged or fallen tree on public/council land

 Trees on private land